QuinnEbert/qemu-ppc-screamer/README.rst

 - Screamer audio is enabled via MacIO; default macOS audio backend is used.
 - Input via ADB (CUDA) works out of the box; you may add USB input devices if preferred (e.g. ``-device usb-kbd -device usb-mouse``).
+ - Networking (slirp): ``-nic user,model=sungem`` provides NAT with DHCP.
+In Mac OS 9, set TCP/IP to “Using DHCP Server” for automatic addressing.
+Some OS 9 releases may require the appropriate Ethernet driver to be present.
+ - Audio (CoreAudio): ``-audiodev coreaudio,id=ca`` enables sound output on macOS hosts using the CoreAudio backend.

 Boot from the installed disk